Scott-Rubey/FlaskChatApp/README.md

+Hey all!
+Thanks so much for the interview conversations these last few weeks, and for reviewing my little chat app.
+Following are some instructions and considerations regarding the project.
+Please don't hesitate to reach out if you have any questions.

 Running the application:  This little application is running live -- simply type the external IP '18.215.124.12' into your browser.
 Usernames may be anything of your choosing (nothing is authenticated), and >2 users